Professor Ian Wilkinson

 Dr Smith is an Expert Advisor and Senior Clinical Trials Fellow at the CCTU and a Consultant Nephrologist at Cambridge University Hospitals NHS Foundation Trust.
 She is a Staff Fellow at Trinity College as well as a Clinical Lecturer in nephrology and experimental medicine at Cambridge University.
 Dr Smith leads a portfolio of trials in renal medicine and autoimmune diseases and consults as trials methodologist.

-Alfred Larbi is the Clinical Trials Grants Officer at the CCTU and Interim Manager of the Patient Led Research Hub within the CCTU.
-He provides methodological advice and support to researchers developing clinical research proposals, focused on a broad spectrum of treatment areas.
+Alfred Larbi is the Clinical Trials Grants Officer at the CCTU and Interim Research Lead of the Patient Led Research Hub within the CCTU.
+He provides financial and methodological advice to researchers developing clinical research proposals, focused on a broad spectrum of treatment areas.
 He also supports the strategic operations and administrative functions of the unit.